nguyethy002/Fetch-Frontend-Take-Home-Exercise/README.md

 - **Firebase**: For authentication and storing data (if applicable).
 - **Axios**: For API calls.
 - **CSS/Styled-components**: For styling the application.

+## Accessibility
+- The application is reponsive for all of the media ( for example desktop, tablet and mobile)